 Quitting smoking doesn't start with tossing out the cigarettes.
 It starts long before, during the weeks and months it takes to realize that you're finally ready.
 This process doesn't happen all at once, and it doesn't happen the same way for everyone.
 Are you ready to quit smoking?

 1. Can you imagine life without smoking?
 If you have smoked for much of your life, tobacco is part of most of your memories.
 As you become increasingly ready to quit, you'll start imagining what your post-quitting life will look and feel like.
 Can you imagine a morning routine that doesn't include smoking?
-What will your work day look like without smoke breaks?
+What will your working day look like without smoke breaks?
 How will it feel to go on dates or job interviews without wondering if your clothes smell like smoke?

 2. Have you processed the fear of change?
 Change is stressful and scary to humans.
 We don't like the thought of losing our comforting routines and learning new ones.
 With addictive habits like smoking, the fear of being unable to stop--even when we want to--adds extra anxiety.
 It takes time to get past the fear to a place of confidence.
 You can tell you're there if your brain is telling you that you'll be okay even if it's hard.
 You've done hard things before, and been successful, it will say.
 You can do this too.